Travelling safely by bus and rail

 In order to increase passenger safety on local public transport, RMV is thoroughly committed to providing a staff presence:

 As of 1995, all uniformed police officers are entitled to free travel on all RMV services.

 Since 1996, RMV together with Deutsche Bahn has also guaranteed the presence of a security attendant from 21.00 hrs on every S-Bahn service.
 The attendant is generally stationed in the first carriage so that passengers know where they should aim to board the service.
 Patrols are also deployed to accompany specific services according to priorities.

 Train attendants on regional trains

 In its tenders for regional rail transport services, RMV requires all trains to be staffed.
-That means that a train attendant either already travels on every regional train or will do so in the near future.

 Passenger safety through vehicle design